Hipercor bombing

-The Hipercor bombing was a car bomb attack by the Basque separatist organisation ETA, which was classified as a terrorist group.
-It took place on 19 June 1987 at the Hipercor shopping centre on Avinguda Meridiana, Barcelona, Spain.
+A car bomb attack was carried out on 19 June 1987 at the Hipercor shopping centre in Barcelona, Spain, by the Basque separatist organisation ETA, which was classified as a terrorist group by the European Union and numerous nations.
 The bombing killed 21 people and injured 45, the deadliest attack in ETA's history.
 Controversy surrounded the timing of telephone warnings made before the attack and the authorities' response to them.

 Background

 During the two years before the attack, ETA detonated six car bombs in Barcelona that killed three people.

 Up to this point, Spain's deadliest terrorist attack had been the El Descanso bombing in Madrid in 1985 by suspected Islamic militants which had killed 18 Spaniards and injured 82 others, including 11 American servicemen, who were believed to have been the target of the attack.
 The ETA attack which had caused the most fatalities had occurred in 1986 when a car bomb on República Dominicana Square in Madrid had killed 12 civil guards and injured 50 people.

 On 10 June 1987, 10 days before the bombing, ETA's political wing Herri Batasuna had received its highest vote share in the European Parliament elections, becoming the most voted for party in the three Basque provinces.